aymuos15/sha1inbrowser/README.md

 The application currently supports `.csv` files only.
 Make sure your data is saved in this format before proceeding.
 Select your file by clicking on `Choose File`.

 ### Step 3: Configure Data Columns
 Assign roles to each column in your dataset, specifying which should be hashed, excluded, or kept.
 Specifically, assign the NHS number column to `Hash and Exclude` and all identifiable information to `Exclude`.
 Relevant clinical information, but not patient identifiable, can be assigned to `Keep`.
 Any junk that you do not want, in the anonymised spreadsheet, can be set to `Exclude`.
+Columns that you want a hashed version of, but you also want to appear in the anonymised spreadsheet can be set to `Hash`

 ### Step 4: Process the Data
 Click `Process` to start the local hashing.
 This generates two `.csv` files: